IJSComplexMatter/dtmm/doc/tutorial.rst

 >>> viewer = dtmm.field_viewer(field_data_out, mode = "t", betamax = 0.4)

-And if you want to observe ideal-lens microscope image formation set betamax to the value of refractive index).
+And if you want to observe ideal microscope lens image formation, set betamax to the value of refractive index).
 For instance an oil-immersion objective with n = 1.5 and NA 1.3 do

 >>> viewer = dtmm.field_viewer(field_data_out, mode = "t", betamax = 1.3, n = 1.5)